levoai/docs/docs/security-testing/tasks/authn-authz/supported-auth-methods.md

     - name: user_1
       username: <username for an actual user in your API's backend>
       password_base64: <password for the specified user> # Passwords need to be base64 encoded
-      # Below defines which authentication mechanism to use
+      # Below defines which authn-authz mechanism to use
       authenticator: <friendly name of the authenticator specified above>
 ```